 The company’s document policy, which evidence showed included “shred days” in 1998, has been an issue in the civil cases through the company’s legal fights.
 Nvidia lost its argument on that issue.

-A U.S. appeals court ruled last year that Rambus destroyed documents relevant to patent-infringement trials with Micron Technology Inc. (MU) and Hynix Semiconductor Inc. Federal judges are considering what the appropriate punishment should be in those cases, including whether Rambus should be barred from enforcing the patents against Hynix and Micron.
+A U.S. appeals court ruled last year that Rambus destroyed documents relevant to patent-infringement trials with Micron Technology Inc. (MU:US) and Hynix Semiconductor Inc. Federal judges are considering what the appropriate punishment should be in those cases, including whether Rambus should be barred from enforcing the patents against Hynix and Micron.

 In the ITC case, Rambus argued that the appeals court decision shouldn’t apply because different patents were involved.
 The Barth patents, it said, hadn’t even been issued when the company’s document-destruction policy was in place.
 Essex disagreed, saying that the 1998 “shred days” weren’t targeting just information on issued patents.